MasonPles/COSC310FinalProject/README.md

 **CHATBOT PROGRAM**

 This program is meant to be a simple chatbot capable of 30 rounds of semi-natural speech.
-This was initally done via simple phrase recognition but has been upgraded to use python's natural language toolkit.
+This was initally done via simple phrase recognition but has been upgraded to use python's natural language toolkit, and then further upgraded to include a few basic APIs.
 Implemented features include:

 - Misspelling handling via Porter Stemmer.
 > Program stems user input and checks against stemmed sentences on the backend, allowing the system to handle minor gramatical errors.